brianshumate/rover/README.md

     |   _|  _  |  |  |  -__|   _|          ----========      |-___-|
     |__| |_____|\___/|_____|__|    ----================   @--|@---@|--@

+> rover |ˈrōvər| n. a vehicle for driving over rough terrain, especially one driven by remote control over extraterrestrial terrain

 ## What?

-`rover` is a tool that explores systems and reports on what it finds.
+`rover` is a CLI tool that explores systems and stores what it finds in plain text files which can optionally be archived and uploaded to remote storage.

 It is inspired by tools like my friend Brent's [debug-ninja](https://github.com/fprimex/debug-ninja) and Apple's `sysdiagnose`.

 `rover` gathers important factoids from a system to paint a detailed picture of the current operating environment for engineers and operators curious about such things.

-The types of information `rover` gathers includes:
+The general types of information `rover` gathers include:

 - Operating system command output
 - Operating system logging